 We calibrate P0195 again and re-calculate the calibration constants.
 We refer to the first calibration as A and the second as B. The table below gives the constants we determined from each calibration.
 We use our new calib_calc_6.pas to read data files automatically.
 We have calib_extract_1.tcl to extract the CMM measurements from the CMM output file.
 We use calib_check_1.tcl to determine the line calibration error of a set of calibration constants.

 Here we present the most recently-measured calibration constants for the existing WPS1s.
 In addition to the nine constants, we give the pivot-ccd distance for each camera and the camera's calibration error.
 We calculate the pivot-ccd distance from the calibrated pivot and sensor positions.
 The error is the ray error for the camera and its calibration pin positions (see above for definitions and details).
-You will find an archive of all our WPS1 calibration images and data files here.

 The line calibration error of the WPS1-B varies from 1.3 μm to 2.5 μm.
 That of the WPS1-A varies from 4.5 μm to 13 μm.
 We see that the WPS1-B optics do indeed improve the accuracy of the instrument.
 Furthermore, all pin positions are visible to all WPS1-Bs, which shows that the camera fields of view are more consistent.
+Camera Q0129 is our first WPS1-D with 500-μm apertures.
+It's line calibration error is 2.3 μm.

 Our calibration procedure is conceptually simple: it relies only upon a CMM.
 No complex calibration pieces are necessary.
 We obtain absolute calibration accuracy of 3 μm across a 7 mm × 12 mm area using our WPS1-B optics, and 7 μm using our WPS1-A optics.
+When we increase the aperture diameter to 500 μm so as to give us sharp, bright images with the white Vectran wire, we obtain calibration accuracy of 2 μm.